FerranAgulloLopez/Time-Quality-Tradeoff-of-MuseHash-Query-Processing-Performance/README.md

 Lastly, it is possible to add the pragma *--batch* at the end of the call to send all queries to the algorithm at the same time.
 Notice that not all algorithms implement this functionality.

-For running all the scalability experiments needed for the paper, check the file `definitive_results/mn_launcher.sh`.
+For running all the scalability experiments needed for the paper, check the file *mn_launcher.sh*.
 It contains the run commands to launch all experiments in one of the MareNostrum clusters.
 The last can be updated to work in other platforms.
 Check the directory *definitive_results* for more information.

 ### How to plot
 For plotting: